 Selection Committee Members should not contact the unsuccessful applicants after the interview process.

 Where the Selection Committee recommends a reserve candidate, that person, should the recommended candidate decline acceptance of the post, would automatically be offered the position.
 Reserve candidates should be notified once the successful candidate has confirmed their acceptance using the Regret reserve letter template regret-reserve letter template.

 Post-Shortlisting or Interview feedback

 A personal file will be kept of the new employee in HR.
-Information and Records on each recruitment campaign must be kept by the PI (or nominee) for 2 years.
-(HR archives certain documents).
+Information and Records on each recruitment campaign must be returned to HR.
 These records are essential to support the likelihood that candidate(s) will often request feedback at either the post Shortlisting or Interview stages of recruitment.

 • List of applicants